CPNV-ES/LiveCoding/docs/server/environment.md

 # Environment preparation

 ## Intro
-The purpose of this document is to indicate how to set up a server that will be used to process game commands.
+The purpose of this document is to indicate how to set up a server that will be used to process game commands and to run the server.

 ## Windows

+###Pyton3
+LiveCoding server is writen in python language.
+So it is necessary to install python in your system to run the server.

+Follow this link to install python3: [Python3 install](https://realpython.com/installing-python/)

+###Pip3
+Pip3 allow you to install python modules.
+Normally pip3 is installed with python3.
+So there is nothing to do.

 ### PHP
 1. Go to http://windows.php.net/download/
 2. Download the latest Non Thread Safe binaries